epfl-lasa/allegro_opposition_primitives/README.md

 allegro_opposition_primitives
 =============================
 This package implements a grasp controller for opposition primitives.
 A single opposition primitive represents a subset of grasping patches that are set up into 2 opposing groups for the purpose of applying oppositional pressure on a grasped object.
 A grasping patch denotes a contiguous surface of the hand acting in unison to exert a grasping force.
+For example frontal or side surface of a single phalange.
 A grasp can contain one or more opposition primitives.

 This package provides a set of predefined grasps, with commands to open and close the hand according to the oppositional intention.
 Additionally, the sequeezing level along each axis of opposition can be independently or jointly specified.